OmniVirt/OmniVirt-React-Native-SDK/README.md

   })
 }
 ```
-You have to manage the expanding and collapsing layout by yourself.
+You have to manage the expandable layout by yourself.

 ## Player Properties And Methods
 ```